Book Launch Event of A Living Space – The Homes of Pak Sha O

 Client/Organiser kaitak, Centre for Research and Development, Academy of Visual Arts, Hong Kong Baptist University

-Printing and Production Suncolor Printing Co., Ltd., Hong Kong & Hsu Wai Lun with Ricoh Color Laser Printer and Risograph Printer
+Printing Suncolor Printing Co., Ltd., Hong Kong & Hsu Wai Lun with Ricoh Color Laser Printer and Risograph Printer